aanshul22/OpenAI_Gym/README.md

 # OpenAI_Gym

+Both bots have been developed using reinforcement learning.

 "Gym is a toolkit for developing and comparing reinforcement learning algorithms.
 It supports teaching agents everything from walking to playing games like Pong or Pinball."

 Link : https://gym.openai.com/